Kelly's latest trash

 - persuaded Ukraine, Belarus, and Kazahkstan to give up nuclear weapons that were left behind when the Soviet Union collapsed

-- got North Korea to sign off on not building a nuclear program (that Bush knee-capped by letting them off the hook
+- got North Korea to sign off on not building a nuclear program (that Bush knee-capped by letting them off the hook for inspections)

 - led the international effort to ensure the indefinite and unconditional extension of the Nuclear Non-proliferation Treaty, thus helping to stop the spread of nuclear weapons around the world

 - maintained strong sanctions against Iran, Iraq, Libya, and Sudan for their continued support of state sponsored terrorism

 - undertook diplomatic and military action to help stop the suffering in Bosnia and lead the effort to broker a comprehensive peace treaty

 - signed the General Agreement on Tariffs and Trade, the largest trade agreement in history

 - reached a landmark agreement with Japan, which will open its automobile market to billions of dollars worth of American cars and parts

 - developed a national export strategy aimed at eliminating export controls on billions of dollars of United States exports

 Paragraph 8: More idiocy – Clinton all polls, no action.